AWARE Trust Sterilisation Programme

 NB.
 There is no project accommodation upgrade!

 Zimbabwe is the jewel of Africa.
 By virtue of the Project locations, you may get to visit stunning areas of remote wilderness that adjoin communal land villages.
-Our staff will happily take you for a game drive into the nearest wildlife reserve or to visit a scenic landmark should the workload on the programme overwhelm you.
+If there is time we will happily take you for a game drive into the nearest wildlife reserve or to visit a scenic landmark (we also need a break from time to time!).

 Volunteer comments: